jupyterlab/jupyterlab/docs/source/getting_started/installation.rst

 Common symptoms of this during debugging are:

-- The settings are selected but nothing changes, or when extension manager is
+- The settings are selected but nothing changes, or when extension manager is enabled but the manager tab is not added.
 - JupyterLab's logs don't have the 400 return codes when `PUT` requests are issued.
 - If your JupyterLab logs are on Elastic Search, you'll see `Unexpected token / in JSON at position`.
 This comes from the JSON5 comments not being valid JSON.